igogorevi4/python-tools/artifactory/README.md

 login_url = "https://artifactory.example.com/artifactory"
 ```

-then check if you API path is set to correct value
+then check if your API path is set to correct value

 ``` python
 api_url = '/api/repositories'